 - It will drive traffic to your website

 Because there are so many social media platforms available, it is best to choose 3 or 4 initially and post content to those.
 Some of the most popular social networks including Facebook, Twitter, LinkedIn, Google+, Instagram, Pinterest and Tumblr.
+If the task seems daunting you can always enlist the help of virtual content marketing coordinator.

 Step 5 — Choose the right social channel for your business